Language:

 6. Wind Up Other Business Affairs

 Depending on the nature of the business, you may need to sell machinery, inventory, or assets.
-You’ll also need to inform suppliers, customers, and other key stakeholders.
-If you have employees, you’ll need to inform them and make relevant plans for a severance package, letters of recommendation, or new job opportunities.
+You must also inform suppliers, customers, and other key stakeholders.

 You’ll also want to close business bank accounts, cancel business licenses, and close any other business accounts or lines of credit.
-If you used a Florida registered agent service, you will need to inform the registered agent and cancel the service.

 7. Distribute Remaining Assets